SchweizerischeBundesbahnen/ch.sbb.polarion.extension.pdf-exporter/README.md

 ```html
 <link rel="stylesheet" href="/polarion/diff-tool-app/ui/app/_next/static/css/3c374f9daffd361a.css" data-precedence="next">
 ```
 In case the Polarion Server is not reachable from the Weasyprint service, such links cannot be successfully resolved during the Weasyprint PDF transformation.
 The solution is to replace external CSS <link> elements with internal CSS <style> tags containing the CSS content embedded into the HTML document.
 By default, CSS link internalization is disabled.
-To enable internalization of CSS links, it is necessary to activate the following property in file `<POLARION_HOME>/etc/polarion.properties`:
+To enable internalization of CSS links, it is necessary to activate the following property in file `polarion.properties`:
 ```properties
 ch.sbb.polarion.extension.pdf-exporter.internalizeExternalCss=true
 ```